friedt/simple-static-site-generator/README.md

 May be you don't want or need Gatsby, Hugo, Nuxt, Next, Jekyll and so on.
 Then may be this comes in place.

-How can I deploy a website easily, quickly and safely without first downloading a static site generator or use ftp?
+How can you deploy a website easily, quickly and safely without first downloading a static site generator or use ftp?

 There are many Static Site Generators, https://www.staticgen.com, to choose from, but then I suddenly remembered a very simple and secure solution from the last century, which was used at a full service internet agency where I worked.
 So basically it still works and is current, namely rsync over ssh.